Hilde Aardema, The Netherlands

 About Christine:

 Christine is a Professor of Reproductive Medicine and Biotechnology at the Justus-University-Giessen, with a specific interest in assisted reproductive technologies in cattle.
-She will take over as AETE Secretary from 2023.
+She will take over as AETE Secretary from December 2025 to July 2026.
 Outside work, Christine likes to ride carriages and train her Border Terrier, Winston.

 Pascal Salvetti, France